 Only perfection will do for The Dudes.

 The website Grunge, which covers weird-but-mostly-true stories, addressed the Dude Perfect phenomenon in 2016.
-A seven-minute video offered it would be harder to fake the shots than actually do them.
+In a seven-minute video on the site, Grunge fact-checkers suggested it would be harder to fake the shots than actually do them.

 “It gets extremely difficult to get the gravity of the physics, the lighting, all that stuff right,” Grunge reported on the challenges of faking the shots.

-Plus there’s the matter of the vast number of Guinness World Records Dude Perfect has achieved.
+Plus, there’s the matter of the vast number of Guinness World Records Dude Perfect has achieved.
+As weird as Guinness records can get, the organization meticulously verifies authenticity, usually with one of their own on site for record attempts.

-Successful Guinness record attempts have become a staple of The Dudes regular YouTube posts.
+Successful Guinness record accomplishments have become a staple of The Dudes regular YouTube posts.

 And it turns out, that’s what the Guinness World Record business has turned into: customizing record-setting attempts to help companies “engage your audience through unforgettable moments of sheer amazement and wonder, whilst (keep in mind the Guinness enterprise is British-based) delivering bottom-line results.”